g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 This code provides a simple Yew component named App which displays a simple message: "Hello, Yew!".
 The `main` function initializes the Yew application and attaches the App component to the `DOM`.

 ## What we want to build with Yew
 Yew is the tool that we will use to construct the To-Do list app, which will serve as a web application where all these functions can be found.
 It provides means for users to enter, update, finish, or erase their activities.
 The major concern behind this undertaking is to come up with an interactive and responsive user interface for communicating with a backend API that stores and retrieves tasks.
-A Yew framework needs to be created; task components have to be defined as well as different states of tasks.
+A Yew framework needs to be created; task components have to be defined and different states of tasks.
 Then, user interaction logic along with API requests must be created too.

 Initially, the project will be structured out, components defined, and state management set up within the app.
 Then, we will integrate API calls for task synchronization with an external backend server so that data in the application is persistent across different sessions or devices.
 We aim at exploiting Rust’s strong type system together with Yew’s component-based architecture to build a sturdy yet efficient application.